jrandj/redhat/README.md

 1. Log in and switch users in multiuser targets

+    * A user can switch to another user using su.
+The -i ensures that the target users login scripts are run:

+        ```shell
+        sudo -i -u targetUser
+        ```
+    * To run a command as root without switching:

+        ```shell
+        sudo -c
+        ```
+    * The configuration for which users can run which commands using sudo is defined in the /etc/sudoers file.
+The visudo command is used to edit the sudoers file.
+The sudo command logs successful authentication and command data to /var/log/secure.

 1. Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2

+    * To archive using tar:

+        ```shell
+        tar cvf myTar.tar /home
+        ```

+    * To unpack using tar:

+        ```shell
+        tar xvf myTar.tar
+        ```

+    * To compress using tar and gzip:

+        ```shell
+        tar cvfz myTar.tar /home
+        ```

+    * To compress using tar and bzip2:

+        ```shell
+        tar cvfj myTar.tar /home
+        ```

+    * To uncompress using tar and gzip:

+        ```shell
+        tar xvfz myTar.tar /home
+        ```

+    * To uncompress using tar and bzip2:

+        ```shell
+        tar xvfj myTar.tar /home
+        ```

+    * The star command is an enhanced versin of tar.
+It also supports SELinux security contexts and extended file attributes.
+The options are similar to tar.

 1. Create and edit text files
 1. Create, delete, copy, and move files and directories
 1. Create hard and soft links